 March 31, 2018,potentially dilutive securities included options to purchase

 2,534,766common shares, accrued preferred stock dividend convertible at a price determined by the Company's Board of Directors (the "Board"), unvested restricted stock of

 305,000shares, respectively, and notes and accrued interest convertible to common shares upon a future financing.

 The Company is an emerging growth company ("EGC"), as defined in the Jumpstart Our Business Startups Act of

-notto opt out of such extended transition period which means that when a standard is issued or revised and it has different application dates for public or private companies, the Company, as an emerging growth company, can adopt the new or revised standard at the time private companies adopt the new or revised standard.
+notto opt out of such extended transition period which means that when a standard is issued or revised, and it has different application dates for public or private companies, the Company, as an EGC, can adopt the new or revised standard at the time private companies adopt the new or revised standard.
 This

-maymake comparison of the Company’s financial statements with another public company which is neither an emerging growth company nor an emerging growth company which has opted out of using the extended transition period difficult or impossible because of the potential differences in accounting standards used.
+maymake comparison of the Company’s financial statements with another public company which is neither an EGC nor an EGC which has opted out of using the extended transition period difficult or impossible because of the potential differences in accounting standards used.